Air quality in Zilina

 CO

-PM2.5 concentration in Zilina is currently 4.2 times the WHO annual air quality guideline value
+PM2.5 concentration in Zilina air currently meets the WHO annual air quality guideline value

 Health Recommendations